 Buttermilk comes with plenty of nutrients which include protein, calcium, and riboflavin.

 In simple terms, buttermilk has everything you need to build healthy muscles, skin, and bones - and most buttermilk products have added vitamin A and D, making it a healthy choice.

 Is Buttermilk In Coffee A Good Idea?

 Buttermilk might look like vanilla ice cream, but it has a bitter taste.
 The sour taste of buttermilk doesn't work well with coffee and often ruins its overall taste.
-Since buttermilk has lactic-acid producing bacteria in it, adding buttermilk to coffee is on par with adding plain Greek yogurt into your coffee.
+Adding buttermilk to coffee is on par with adding plain Greek yogurt into your coffee.

 The other issue with buttermilk in coffee is the acidity, which adds to the sour taste.
 Both coffee and buttermilk are relatively acidic; so when you combine them together, you'll end up getting sour and bitter coffee tastes that aren't palatable at all.

 The Texture Of Coffee With Buttermilk In It